-Technology transfer involves transferring products and processes knowledge between stages of drug development and commercial manufacturing, or between drug developer and CDMO partner, so that the product and process can be successfully produced by a facility other than the original developer or manufacturer.
-This involves communicating all the accumulated knowledge about the control strategies, validation approaches, processes, and manufacturing parameters of the product.
+Technology transfer involves transferring product and process knowledge between stages of drug development and commercial manufacturing, or between manufacturing sites, so that the product and process can be properly produced by a facility other than the original developer or manufacturer.
+This involves communicating all the accumulated knowledge not just about the product itself, but also about its control strategies, validation approaches, processes, and manufacturing parameters.

-When done appropriately and at the early stages of the project initiation, technology transfers can allow seamless transitions between stages or suppliers to help pharmaceutical companies safeguard their supply, shorten production timelines enabling speed to market, reduce program costs, meet regulatory requirements, diversify geographical production and distribution options, and increase production flexibility.

-However, the technology transfer process can be challenging at each stage of the project, with complexities ranging from securing raw materials to training new personnel, and ensuring the production lines are available at the right time.
-In addition, each product carries unique requirements and they must be tailored in a customized and thoughtful way.
-Project risks such as timelines, process related challenges, and budget should be identified proactively and addressed early, through a robust communication between the partnered companies.
+When done correctly and as early as possible in project initiation, technology transfer can allow seamless transitions between stages or suppliers to help pharmaceutical companies safeguard their supply, shorten production timelines or time to market, reduce program costs, meet regulatory requirements, diversify geographical production and distribution options, and increase production flexibility.
+However, the technology transfer process involves complexity at each stage of the project, from securing raw materials to training new personnel to ensuring that production lines are available at the right time.
+To add to this challenge, each product carries unique considerations that must be managed in a customized, thoughtful way.
+Risks to the timeline, process, and budget should be identified proactively and addressed early, and robust communication between the partnered companies is essential.

-Companies looking to mitigate risk, transfer production work to experts in manufacturing and distribution, enhance their supply flexibility, or optimize their distribution network for key markets may find that technology transfer to a trusted partner with demonstrated expertise and experience will suit their needs as well as provide the added perk of potential financial or timeline benefits.

-To ensure a successful and reliable transfer - completed right the first time and on time - companies must select a manufacturing partner who is able to ensure reliability and simplicity of the whole process, as well as demonstrate expertise and experience in such a project.
-In doing so, they can work with their partner to skillfully optimize a transfer plan with assurance in a successful launch ahead, by founding the underlying processes on tried-and-true transfer techniques based on previous experiences.
+Companies looking to mitigate risk, pass production work to experts in manufacturing and distribution, enhance their supply flexibility, or optimize their distribution network for key markets may find that technology transfer to a trusted partner with demonstrated expertise and experience will suit their needs as well as provide the added perk of potential financial or timeline benefits.
+To ensure a successful transfer-completed right the first time, on time-companies must select a manufacturing partner with robust project management, technology transfer, and drug manufacturing approaches and experience.
+In so doing, they can work with their partner to skillfully optimize a transfer plan with high confidence in a successful launch by founding the underlying processes on tried-and-true transfer techniques based on successful experiences.

-Key elements in reliable and successful technology transfers
+Key elements in successful technology transfers